 Career Opportunities for Oral & Maxillofacial Surgery

 The role of a dentist has evolved beyond oral health maintenance alone.
-From treating patients with head and neck cancer to correcting birth defects like cleft lip, and assisting individuals who have sustained serious facial injuries, the indispensable expertise of an Oral and Maxillofacial Surgeon is always in demand.
+From treating patients with head and neck cancer to correcting birth defects like cleft lip, and assisting individuals who have sustained serious facial injuries, the indispensable expertise of an oral and maxillofacial surgeon is always in demand.

-Originally focused on dental surgeries, this branch of dentistry now encompasses the surgical treatment of a wide range of conditions extending beyond the oral cavity.
+Originally focused on dental surgeries, this branch of dentistry now encompasses the surgical treatment in wide range of conditions extending beyond the oral cavity.
 These include trauma to the face and jaws, oral and facial cancer, sinus and throat infections, and acquired and congenital facial deformities.
 Over time, its scope has expanded to encompass issues from the head to the throat.
 Leveraging advanced technologies such as laser therapy and titanium implants, this field continues to offer significant potential for growth and innovation in the future.

 Many governments and private hospitals and clinics offer jobs for Oral surgeons.
 One can start their clinics or work as a Surgeon partner with another skilled Oral Surgeon.
 An Oral Surgeon can work as a: